 Mentees: students or scientists with a project with a need for external collaboration for progress (e.g., expertise, access to analytical equipment).

 Mentors: scientists willing to aid in organization, planning, connecting project leads/PIs with the collaborators and resources needed for specific projects.
 Typically, the mentor herself / himself would not be the collaborator.

 How to participate

 Mentees: The program is initially focused on students and scientists of low-income and lower middle-income countries as defined by the World Bank.
 To apply please fill in this online form.
 You will be asked to explain your needs in the motivation statement of your request for mentoring.
-Please contact email@example.com if you have any questions regarding your eligibility for this program.
-Geochemical Society membership is not required to participate.
+Please contact firstname.lastname@example.org if you have any questions regarding your eligibility for this program.
+Geochemical Society or European Association of Geochemistry membership is not required to participate.
 However, the society offers free membership for students in qualifying countries for those who are interested.
 Mentees must agree to abide by the GS code of ethics.